bubblebox/server/README.md

-# firedragon
+# Fire Dragon

-A modern URL shortener service.
+A modern URL shortener service builtd on Go and Ember.js.